FK Zemun

-Fudbalski klub Zemun (Serbian Cyrillic: Фудбалски клуб Земун) is a Serbian professional football club based in Zemun, Belgrade, that competes in the Serbian League Belgrade.
+Fudbalski klub Zemun (Serbian Cyrillic: Фудбалски клуб Земун) is a Serbian professional football club based in Zemun, Belgrade, that competes in the Serbian First League.

 History

 Immediately after the end of the Second World War, the sports activities in Zemun were restored.
 By early 1945, a club FK Maksim Divnić was formed, named in honour of a player with that name that played before the war and who died as Partisan fighter during the war.
 After just a couple of played matches the club changed its name into FK Sremac Zemun.
 By the end of that year another club is also formed in Zemun, FK Sparta Zemun.
 On 20 October 1946, the two clubs were merged to form a new sports society whose football section was FK Jedinstvo Zemun.

 By 1962, the club were promoted into the group East of the Yugoslav Second League, which was divided back then into two geographical groups, East and West.
 It stayed at Second national level for two seasons, after which it returned into the Serbian republic league, Yugoslav third tier.
 In the late 1960s, the club struggled financially, and on February 23, 1969, it is merged with FK Galenika, a club sponsored by the Galenika a.d., a pharmaceutical company located in Zemun.
 Under the new name FK Galenika Zemun, and with new financial backing, the club soon returned to the higher leagues, winning promotion as soon as 1970 to the Yugoslav Second League.

 Coached by Ivan Čabrinović, the club became one of the strongest teams in the second league, and after several times being close, it finally reached promotion to the Yugoslav First League in 1982.
 In that same season, the club reached the semi-finals of the 1981–82 Yugoslav Cup where they lost against the cup winners Red Star Belgrade.
 The club played in the 1982–83 Yugoslav First League however it finished bottom of the table subsequently relegated back to the Second League.
 On 1 January 1985, the club changed its name into the one that still carries nowadays, FK Zemun.